-Mechanical Draft System for Wood and Fired Fireplacewith a Single Flue
+Mechanical Draft System for Wood Burning Fireplace with a Dual Flue

-Application: This is the most common form of installation and is used in all jurisdictions where the 2000 or later edition of the NFPA211 has not yet been adopted.
+Application: This is a common form of installation and is used in all jurisdictions where the 2000 or later edition of the NFPA211 has not yet been adopted.
+This type of installation is for large fireplaces where a single flue cannot handle the amount of exhaust gases and multiple fans are required to handle the heat load.

-- Sequence of operation:
+Sequence of operation:

-1. Prepare the wood logs in the fireplace. - 2 Turn the Fan Speed Control (FSC) on by turning the knob clockwise.
+- 1. Prepare the wood logs in the fireplace. - 2.
+Turn the Fan Speed Control (FSC) on by turning the knob clockwise.
 A "click" indicates the control is turned on.
 Adjust the knob to the desired speed. - 3.
 Start the fire by igniting the logs. - 4.
-Once the fire is fully burning, turn the dial clockwise (to reduce the speed) until there is spillage coming from the fireplace is an indication of spillage.
-From this point, gradually increase the fan speed by turning the dial counterclockwise until no flue gases spillfrom the fireplace.
-This dial can be left in this position. - 5.
-If logs are added to the fire, it may be necessary to increase the fan speed again. - 6.
+Once the fire is fully burning, turn the dial clockwise (to reduce the speed) until there is spillage coming from the fireplace opening.
+Hot, moist heat rising from the top of the fireplace is an indication of spillage.
+From this point, gradually increase the fan speed by turning the dial counterclockwise until no flue gases spill from the fireplace.
+The dial can be left in this position. - 5.
+If logs are added to the fire, it may be necessary to increase the speed again. - 6.
 When the fire is dying, reduce the speed setting further to remove remaining products of combustion.

-IMPORTANT NOTE: Never leave a fire unattended.
+IMPORTANT: Never leave a fire unattended.
 When a fire is smoldering, it is more likely to emit carbon monoxide.
-You should always have a smoke detector and a carbon monoxide detector installed in the same room where the solid fuel burning appliance is installed.
+You should always have a smoke detector and a carbon monoxide detector installed in the same room where the solid-fuel burning appliance is installed.